nwalters512/bullmq-repro/README.md

 # bullmq-repro

-Reproduction of an issue with BullMQ's job schedulers
+Reproduction of an issue with BullMQ's job schedulers that was reported here: https://github.com/taskforcesh/bullmq/issues/3272

 ## Steps to reproduce